Sponsor a child for $50/month

 This provides basic care for the children including food and schooling.

-**The Kenya Dream Centre children require more because each child requires more care plus housing, healthcare, medication and schooling.
+**The Kenya Dream Centre rescued children require more sponsorship because each child requires 24-hour care from our professional caregivers, housing, healthcare, medication, schooling and more.

 Find out more...

 Home of Hope Director, Brian Thomson, was the first to start sponsoring a child in Rwanda.
 When he was there in 2006, he met a mother who was dying of AIDS and her four children were going to be homeless and left to fend for themselves...
 [READ MORE]